sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/monitoring/non-privileged
 ```

-All the RBAC-required services will be removed from the monitoring stack.
-The UI for grafana might still be accessible, but most of the dashboards are expected to be empty.
+While you will still have access to Grafana, most of its dashboards are expected to be empty.

 ## Remove DaemonSets

-The Sourcegraph monitoring stack includes DaemonSets resources.
-If you do not have permission to deploy DaemonSets, you can add the `remove/daemonset component` to remove all DaemonSets from your monitoring stack **when deploying the monitoring stack with monitoring component**:
+If you do not have permission to deploy DaemonSets, you can use the remove/daemonset component to remove all DaemonSets from the monitoring stack  **when deploying the monitoring stack with monitoring component**:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml